Jan Ellis: Career

 Ellis' talents were best displayed when he was paired with flanker Piet Greyling, a combination initiated during France's 1967 tour to South Africa.
 Greyling excelled in close-quarter ball-recovery at breakdowns, allowing Ellis to defend wider out and play the attacking role.
 They played 25 tests together, and Ellis and Greyling's effective disruption of the breakdowns was a major contribution to South Africa's home victory over the touring 1970 All Blacks.

 Ellis is remembered for his speed, sidestep, and ability to hand off opponents—talents most famously on display in the two tries he scored at Twickenham against the Barbarian invitational side on 31 January 1970, with the ball "clutched in one big, freckled hand and running with perfect balance".
 For one try Ellis sprinted 40m, evading four defenders with sidesteps, a change of pace and a feinted pass that wrongfooted Ireland center Mike Gibson.
 Among his Springbok teammates only wing Syd Nomis could out-sprint Ellis, whose loping long strides made him appear slower than he was.
 Danie Craven described Ellis as a surprisingly mobile player who could run and sidestep like a back.

 As part of the Scottish Rugby Union's centenary celebrations in 1973 Ellis was invited to play in a SRU's presidents XV on 31 March 1973 against Scotland.
 In April he and Greyling were selected for SRU's President's VIIs side which contested the first unofficial rugby sevens world cup, featuring teams from all eight members of the then-International Rugby Board.
 Although South Africa was not invited, Springbok fullback Ray Carlson was included alongside Ellis and Greyling.

 Ellis played his final match for South West Africa in their 31 August 1974 contest at the Suidwes Stadion against Griqualand West as captain.
 He scored two tries in their 61–21 defeat of the visitors.

 His final match at the age of 34 for the Springboks was the first test against the 1976 All Blacks at Kings Park, Durban, on 24 July 1976.
 An uncharacteristically lucklustre performance contributed to his omission from the national squad for good.

 Ellis captained Transvaal in its outing against the visiting All Blacks on 31 July 1976 at Ellis Park in Johannesburg.
 Transvaal fielded five players who were injured or ill, including Ellis, who had been bed-ridden with influenza.
 Nevertheless, his performance was described in the press as better than in the first test.
 Captions to press photographs of the match referred to his characteristic ball-in-one-hand runs and even an American football-style overhead pass.

-In the 50 matches that he played for South West, he scored 32 tries and kicked 33 conversions and 7 penalties.
+In the 50 matches that he played for South West Africa, he scored 32 tries and kicked 33 conversions and 7 penalties.
 To this tally should be added the 32 tries in 74 appearances that he scored as a Springbok.